isaacwen01/DH110/Assignments/Assignment1.md

 > *Recommendation: Add appropriate icons to help the user recognize each of the main categories more easily.*

 #### 9. Help Users Recognize, Diagnose, and Recover From Errors
-* **Bad**: When choosing a date for a Road Test Appointment, the user is not notified when the next available date and time is.
-If most dates are already booked at a certain location, the user will have to toggle through each date to see which times are available.
-This is incredibly inconvenient and time-consuming for the user.
-(2)
+* **Bad**: Bad: 404 Error page simply tells the user that the original page might have been taken down and does not offer anything else to help the user.
+(1)
-> *Recommendation: Implement an option or button that will take the user to the next available date/time if all of the listed dates on the current calendar page are booked.*
+> *Recommendation: Add an option on the 404 Error page to report the err to customer service or provide possible general solutions to the problem.*

 #### 10. Help and Documentation
-* **Bad**: There is no FAQ section for the entire site nor a FAQ section specific to the DMV.
-If the user searches FAQ, only pdf files with hyperspecific topics like “FAQ-InnovationGrants-FY21-22” show up, which would not be helpful to the average user trying to make an appointment at the DMV.
+* **Bad**: There is no FAQ section for the entire site.
+If the user searches “help” using the search bar, only articles mentioning the word “help” and mental health resources show up.
 (3)
-> *Recommendation: Introduce two FAQ sections––one for the entire website attached in the footer and one specific to the Vehicle Registration & Licensing Division, accessible through the sidebar.*
+> *Recommendation: Include a FAQ section and/or a help icon in the footer for easy access.*